Design Industry Insights that We Bet You Never Knew!

 Stage 1: Define

-Before designers begin their design, they usually think of scenarios where end-users may have problems.
-Thus, the first step before they start with the design would be to establish what is the problem they wish to solve with this product.
-Thus, it is crucial that designers ask themselves questions before they begin the project.
-Some examples include the choice of target groups, how the product would be carried out, what are the resources required for the project, and so on.
+Before designers begin their design, they usually think of problems that end-users may encounter in the future.
+It is crucial that designers ask themselves questions before they begin the project.
+Some examples include the choice of target groups, how the product would be carried out, the resources required for the project, and so on.
+Therefore, they need to think of a problem that can be resolved using their product.

 Stage 2: Research